 Carucate: The carucate was based on the area a plough team of eight oxen could till in a single annual season.
 A carucate of land contained about 100 acres; eight oxgangs made a carucate, and every oxgang contained twelve or thirteen areas, or thereabouts.
 Though the carucate is laid down at 100 acres, the actual area must have varied according to the nature of the soil and the custom of husbandry in each country.
 The word comes from the Latin word caruca, in French, carrue: a plough; and signifies as much land as one team could well manage to plough in a year”.
 The History of Morley, by Norrison Scratcherd.

 Wasta: The Doomsday book of 1087 refers to “Mitune” as “wasta” meaning it had had no real value.
 The Norman “Harrying of the North” in 1069-70 destroyed much of what value the Normans had conquered.
 Including wrecking farm implements needed to sustain the Saxons to drive them into complete submission.
 It took 40 years for the countryside to recover.
-“Mitune” is in beautiful countryside today but was a devastated area in the later part of the 11thcentury.
+“Mitune” is in beautiful countryside today in the Ribble Valley but was a devastated area in the later part of the 11thcentury.

 Richard FitzNeal wrote circa 1179 in the Dialogus de Scaccario;